A Spark of Light by Jodi Picoult is a newer novel addressing the many sides and viewpoints surrounding abortion.

 Joy is a younger woman who just had an abortion.
 Heartbroken, she knows that she made the right choice.
 Coming from the foster care system, Joy would never want a similar situation for any child, especially her unborn baby whom she cannot afford to keep.

 Beth lies handcuffed in the hospital bed from a home abortion gone wrong.
-She accidentally became pregnant and faced a series of circumstances along with strict laws that would not allow her to obtain a legal abortion.
-Ordering abortion pills from China, Beth almost died from complications and got caught by her family and the law.
+She accidentally became pregnant and faces strict laws that would not allow her to obtain an abortion legally.
+Ordering abortion pills from China, complications nearly kill and out her to family and police.
 Beth is awaiting her court hearing in a biased legal system.

 Characters With Other Reasons To Attend A Women’s Clinic